Sometimes going through a big life event changes people.

 Now all I am is someone who takes the comfy reality TV paychecks and lives a very normal life.

 And here’s something weird.
 A part of me maybe wants a normal life.
-There is a huge part of me that talks about going to “real” college, and maybe doing something in the medical field.
+There is a big part of me that talks about going to “real” college, and maybe doing something in the medical field.
 From the time I was a toddler to the time I got sick, I never questioned myself or my chosen field.
 I don’t like feeling flounder-y.
 That’s not who I am.
 I’m a crazy fighter.
 Or at least, I used to be.

 After my surgery, I almost felt like I’d lost my “superpower” – whatever it was that made me, me.
 Is my personality wrapped up in some random extra fibers on my heart?
 No. Of course not.
 But it did feel like I changed.